camps.ca, summer camps | kids camps

 camp hurontario climbing

-Searching for a great camp
+Searching for a Great Camp

-Many camps have scheduled visitors’ days.
-Consider visiting the year before you want your child to attend or early in the summer before your child’s session.
+Many camps have scheduled visitors' days.
+Consider visiting the year before you want your child to attend or early in the summer before your child's session.
 You can even ask the camp to arrange a special visit to tour the facility.
+Some out-of-town camps will hold information meetings in various communities to give families a chance to meet camp staff and learn more about their unique environment.
+You can find details about upcoming opportunities on the event calendar at www.ourkids.net

-Preparing the first-timer
+Preparing the First-Timer

 Anticipating a new experience can make first-time campers and their parents a bit anxious.
 Here are some tips to prepare for the adventure and make the most of it: